jakubzengota/nextTweet/README.md

 - **Vercel:**
   - Vercel is used for hosting and as the database for our project.
 It offers seamless deployment and scalability, making it an excellent choice for modern web applications.

+- **PostgreSQL:**
+  - PostgreSQL is used as the relational database management system for our project.
+It provides robust data integrity, advanced features, and support for complex queries, making it ideal for handling our application's data.

 Used libraries: